Accurate global machine learning force fields for molecules with hundreds of atoms: Approximate -ridge leverage scores

-as a measure for the importance of each column $i$.
-The inducing columns for our preconditioner are then sampled according to this leverage scores distribution.
+as approximate measure for the importance of each column $i$.
+Here, $\mathbf{b}_i$ is the $i$-th row of the Cholesky factor $\mathbf{B}$.
+The inducing columns for our preconditioner are then sampled according to this leverage score distribution.
 It has been shown that this construction approximates $\mathbf{K}_\lambda$ with constant probability within a small relative error in comparison to the best rank-$k$ approximation via eigenvalue decomposition~\cite{drineas2008relative, kumar2009sampling}, but at significantly lower computational cost.